 We are looking for items such as gift baskets, home accessories, toys, and other useful items.
 If you prefer, cash donations are also appreciated.
 This year, all proceeds will go toward buying the new van needed to transport our children.

-If you are interested in making a donation, please let me know by email [email protected] or on a cell phone (555-555-5555) if you have any questions.
+If you are interested in making a donation, please let me know by email at [email protected] or by cell phone (333-333-3333) if you have any questions.

 Sincerely,